-In addition, a team of dedicated professionals from Qwest Operations monitors the Service Level Agreement (SLA) performance of our domestic and international providers 24x7x365, and are able to react quickly to any outages or other factors that may impact services.
-They also obtain credits when service metrics are not met.
-Our international and domestic service providers monitor their core networks 24x7x365, and are held to the highest standards of quality and reliability to meet Agencies' needs.
+In addition, a team of dedicated professionals from Qwest Operations monitors the SLA performance of our international providers around the clock, and are able to react quickly to any outages or other factors that may affect the customers' services.
+They also request credits when service metrics are not met.
+Our international providers monitor their core networks 24x7x365, and are held to the highest standards of quality and reliability in serving our global customers' needs.

-Qwest has developed working relationships with all international carriers for the purpose of disseminating information relating to fraud or potential fraud activities.
+Qwest Qwest has developed working relationships with all international carriers for the purpose of disseminating information relating to fraud or potential fraud activities.
 This proactive sharing of information about suspicious activities on all networks enables Qwest to stay ahead of potential fraud impacting the Qwest network.

-Additionally, Qwest continuously monitors and reviews the performance of our international and domestic providers, and we are able to act quickly to resolve any issues by leveraging our relationships with the carriers.
-The international long distance network is built on a bifurcated network architecture with redundancy and fail-safe measures.
-With multiple carriers on each international route, Qwest is able to switch the provider of each route in real time when necessary.

-Specifically, Qwest will provide the best commercial security practices in supporting service delivery to non-domestic and OCONUS locations.
-Within 30 minutes of determining a service-impacting or fraud-related event, the Qwest Networx CPO will report verbally to the GSA Networx PMO and the Contracting Officer (CO) any unusual or suspicious outage, blockage, or tampering that may indicate that users of services are being denied service or services are being compromised.
+Qwest continuously monitors and reviews the performance of our international providers and is able to act quickly to resolve any issues by leveraging our relationships with the carriers.
+The international long distance network is built on bifurcated network architecture with redundancy and fail-safe measures.
+With multiple carriers on each international route, Qwest is able to switch the provider of each route real-time when necessary.
+Specifically, Qwest will provide the best commercial security practices in supporting service delivery to non-domestic (OCONUS) locations.
+Within of determining a service-effecting or fraud related event, the Qwest Networx CPO will report verbally to the GSA Networx PMO and the Contracting Officer (CO) any unusual or suspicious outage, blockage, or tampering that may indicate that users of services are being denied service or are being compromised.